Belenus: Etymology

 The etymology of Belenos remains unclear.
-It has been traditionally translated as the 'bright one' or the 'shining one', by deriving the name from a Proto-Indo-European root *bʰelH-, interpreted as 'white, shining' (cf. Lith. báltas 'white', Grk φαλός phalós 'white', Arm. bal 'pallor', Goth. bala 'grey').
-This theory was encouraged by the interpretatio romana of Belenos as the 'Gaulish Apollo', a divinity with sun attributes.
+Traditionally, the name has been interpreted as meaning 'bright one' or the 'shining one', by connecting the first element to a Proto-Indo-European root *bʰelH-, often glossed as 'white, shining' (cf. Lithuanian báltas 'white', Greek phalós 'white', Armenian bal 'pallor', Gothic bala 'grey').
+This theory was long reinforced by the interpretatio romana of Belenos as the 'Gaulish Apollo', a divinity with solar attributes.
+In recent scholarship, however, this etymology has been increasingly questioned.
+Xavier Delamarre observes that the cognates derived from *bʰelH- tend to denoted '[pale] white' or 'grey' rather than 'shining', and therefore may not support a solar interpretation.